[Skip to Content]

 This statement has been regularly reviewed and serves as the guide for the goals and activities of the museum.
 It has been analyzed and the following are the key ideas that have been developed:

-1. "The general public" means all segments of the population including all ages, sexes, races and creeds.
+1. "The general public" means all segments of the population including all ages, sexes, races, and creeds.
 It is the museum's intention to welcome and actively encourage attendance and participation by everyone.

-2. "San Angelo, Texas, and the rural communities of the Concho Valley" is defined as an area of 14 counties which use San Angelo as their marketing and social center.
+2. "San Angelo, Texas, and the rural communities of the Concho Valley" is defined as an area of 14 counties that use San Angelo as their marketing and social center.
 San Angelo has a more rural orientation than any city in West Texas and no other museum in the region has made a significant attempt to work with that audience.

 3. "A permanent collection" is considered vital.
 It is recognized that this is a small museum with limited resources.
 Major historical works are beyond our means.
 We will acquire contemporary art, ceramics, and the work of Texas artists.